Phil Keith-Roach: Career

-After leaving University he taught at Trinity School Croydon and later at Dulwich College.
-Whilst at Dulwich PKR was involved with the launch of Rhino Rugby the Scrum machine manufacturers before switching to full time coaching when rugby union became openly professional in 1995.
+After leaving university he taught at Trinity School Croydon and later at Dulwich College.
+Whilst at Dulwich he was involved with the launch of Rhino Rugby the scrum machine manufacturers before switching to full time coaching when rugby union became openly professional in 1995.

-Keith-Roach was present at all three England World Cup winning victories: the football World Cup final in 1966, the rugby World Cup final in 2003 as England scrum coach, and the cricket World Cup final in 2019.
+Keith-Roach was present at all three England World Cup victories: the football World Cup final in 1966, the rugby World Cup final in 2003 as England scrum coach, and the cricket World Cup final in 2019.